pitchmuc/launchpy/docs/synchronizer.md

 This class is currently requiring the following elements on your side:

 * You have imported the config file (via `importConfigFile`) or configure your module via `configure` method.
-* Your template property and target properties are located in the same organization
 * You have unique name for your rule and data elements
 * You have the same extension installed in both the template and target properties.\
   The Synchronizer will not sync the extensions configuration.